top of page

 2019: New Districts and Events Added to CASC Calendar

-May 31, First “Adventures in Leadership” event held at Winding Trails in Farmington.
+CASC joins the digital age with its own social media accounts on Twitter (X) and Instagram.
+A revised version of the crest is introduced for use on social media.
+On May 31, the first “Adventures in Leadership” event was held at Winding Trails in Farmington.
 In September, the newsletter returns and the first “President’s Luncheon” event is held at CAS in Cheshire.
-Also announced in September is the return of Districts with the state reorganized as Eastern, Central and Western districts.
+Also announced in September is the return of Districts based on the regions that had been created in 1995 (Eastern, Central and Western).

 2020: COVID-19

-Spring Convention becomes the first event in Connecticut shut down due to COVID-19 lockdowns.
+Spring Convention in March became the first student event in Connecticut shut down due to COVID-19 lockdowns.
 “Adventures in Leadership” was canceled and the association moved online.
 Due to COVID restrictions, the President's Luncheon became the President's Symposium and is our first virtual function.

 2021: Lockdowns and Expansion

-Virtual meetings and events, including a virtual Convention, Adventures in Leadership and President’s Symposium.
-The Executive Board is reorganized before Convention to include District Schools and appointed staff positions.
-In November the Central District was broken into the Northern and Southern Districts so that all districts had the same number of schools in them.
+Reacting to continued COVID-19 restrictions, CASC moves to a full virtual program with virtual meetings, virtual Convention, virtual Adventures in Leadership and virtual President’s Symposium.
+The Executive Board is reorganized to include District Schools and appointed staff positions.
+In November the districts were realigned so that they covered the same number of schools in each district.
+As part of this realignment the Central District was broken into Northern and Southern Districts.

-Live Board meetings return.
-CASC celebrates 70 years of leadership in Connecticut with its second virtual Convention in a row.
-In May “Adventures in Leadership” became the first live event hosted by CASC since the beginning of COVID19.
-In September CASC began the process of writing a new Constitution and Bylaws.
+In-Person Board meetings return.
+CASC celebrates 70 years of leadership in Connecticut, to commemorate this milestone, CASC holds a year long competition to adopt a new crest and color scheme which was unveiled at its virtual Convention.
+In May “Adventures in Leadership” became the first live event hosted by CASC since the beginning of COVID-19.
+In September, CASC began the process of writing a new Constitution and Bylaws.

 2023: CASC Closes 70th Anniversary

-In cooperation with the Non partisan staff of the Connecticut General Assembly CASC hosts its first “Mock Legislative Day.”
+In cooperation with the Non partisan staff of the Connecticut General Assembly CASC hosts its first “Mock Legislative Session Day.”
 CASC also closes out its 70th year anniversary with the first live Convention since 2019.
-Constitution and Bylaws are adopted at the Convention formalizing the structure of the association and introducing the associations general assembly as well as state wide committees.
+The new Constitution and Bylaws are adopted at the Convention formalizing the structure of the association and introducing new elements to the association, including the general assembly and state wide committees.

 CASC has come a long way since 1952 and we continue to grow each year.